As Covid restrictions relax across the UK, how does this affect HR? Read our latest FAQs

-This guidance examines how Co-operatives UK members can approach situations linked with the spread of Covid-19.
-We examine important issues including leave, pay and furloughing - and provide responses to the most frequently asked questions.
+This guidance examines how Co-operatives UK members can approach situations linked with Covid-19.
+We examine important issues including leave and pay - and provide responses to the most frequently asked questions.

-The requirement to self-isolate may be triggered in 4 circumstances:
+The guidance that you should to self-isolate may be triggered in four circumstances:

 - A positive test result